 (1) a physician who is an employee or under contract with the hospice, who may also be the hospice medical director or physician designee;

-(2) a registered nurse (RN);
+(2) an RN;

 (3) a social worker; and

 (4) a pastoral or other counselor.

 (c) The hospice must designate an RN who is a member of the client's IDT to provide coordination of care and to ensure continuous assessment of the client's and family's needs and implementation of the interdisciplinary plan of care.